-“It’s understanding that whatever the challenges might have been in the past, that we have to look forward and we have to create institutions that cannot only participate in local economies, but regional and national economies.”
+"It's understanding that, whatever the challenges might have been in the past, we have to look forward and we have to create institutions that cannot only participate in local economies but also regional and national economies."

 Watch the video above for the full story of how Citi and OneUnited Bank are collaborating to support the next generation of Black entrepreneurs.